 Three stacks were scanned proximal to the reference line instead of one stack at 22.5 mm proximal to the reference line for standard clinical section [Whittier 2020].

 These differences are shown in Figure 1.
-For both group, each stack consist of 168 voxels and a resolution of 61 μm in the three principal directions which lead to a thickness about 10.2 mm for each stack.
-Scanning settings were a voltage of 60 kVp, 900 μA, 100 ms integration time for the healthy group as well as for the OI group.
-For the healthy group, motion artefacts of first, middle and last slice were graded.
-The scale used start from 1 (no motion artefacts) to 5 (extreme motion artefacts) as proposed by the manufacturer [Pialat 2012].
+For both groups, each stack consists of 168 voxels and a resolution of 61 μm in the three principal directions.
+This leads to a thickness of roughly 10.2 mm for each stack.
+Standardized scanning settings were used (voltage of 60 kVp, 900 μA, 100 ms integration time) for the healthy group as well as for the OI group.
+For the healthy group, motion artefacts of first, middle and last slice were graded on a scale of 1 (no motion artefacts) to 5 (extreme motion artefacts), as proposed by the manufacturer [Pialat 2012].
 The final grade of each scan was defined as the highest slice grade.
 For the OI group, as the scan consist of one stack, only one grade is attributed using the same scale as for the control group.
 Scans were then processed independently of their quality grading.
 A summary of the scans grading densities is shown in Figure 2.

 (a) Healthy group (b) OI group